nhejazi/medshift/README.md

-For details on how to use data adaptive regression (machine learning) techniques in the estimation of nuisance parameters, consider consulting the vignette that accompanies the package.
+For details on how to use data adaptive regression (machine learning) techniques in the estimation of nuisance parameters, consider consulting the vignette that accompanies this package.

 -----